Program information

 Faculty of the Collaborative Program in Biostatistics

 The Biostatistics Program is a collaborative venture of the School of Public Health, Department of Community Health and Epidemiology and the Department of Mathematics and Statistics.
-The core faculty involved in this graduate program are identified below:
+The core faculty involved in this graduate program are listed on the College of Graduate and Postdoctoral Studies Biostatistics Program Page.

 Contact us